bavery22/recipes/meat/Poultry/Chicken_Vesuvio.md

 * FYI the potoates have an initial bake while the chicken is browned on the stovetop.

-* Step 1 Heat oven to 425 degrees convection.
+*  1: Heat oven to 425 degrees convection.
 * Step 2 In 13" x 9" baking dish or roasting pan with tall sides, toss potatoes with the oregano and a little over half the olive oil.
 * Step 3 Potatoes can be seasoned with salt and pepper.
 Spread in a mostly even layer.
 * Step 4 Bake for 15 minutes, then gently toss and bake for another ~15 minutes.